gatsbyjs/gatsby/docs/docs/recipes.md

 #### Prerequisites

 - An existing [Gatsby site](/docs/quick-start/) with a `gatsby-config.js` and `gatsby-node.js` file
+- A WordPress instance, either self-hosted or on Wordpress.com
 #### Directions

 1. Install the `gatsby-source-wordpress` plugin by running the following command: